Listening for God’s Response

-“O LORD, the God of Abraham, Isaac and Israel, today let it be known that You are God in Israel and that I am Your servant and I have done all these things at Your word.
-Answer me, O LORD, answer me, that this people may know that You, O LORD, are God, and that You have turned their heart back again.”
+Elijah prayed, “O Lord, the God of Abraham, Isaac and Israel, today let it be known that you are God in Israel and that I am Your servant and I have done all these things at your word.
+Answer me, O Lord, answer me, that this people may know that you, O Lord, are God, and that you have turned their heart back again.”
 1 Kings 18:37

 But Elijah wore himself out physically.
 After his wonderful experience on Mt.
 Carmel, a threat from wicked queen Jezebel sent the prophet running for his life.
 She was angry about the defeat and death of her prophets.

 Did Elijah hear voices say, “She will kill you.
 She’s killed hundreds of God’s prophets.
 You’re next”?
 Is that the reason he ran to a cave to hide?

 In the cave, Elijah heard the voice of God.
 “What are you doing here, Elijah?”
 (1 Kings 19:9).
 God knew why Elijah cowered in the cave, but he questioned his prophet’s sudden lack of faith.
 Why hadn’t Elijah prayed about Jezebel’s threat just as he had prayed about the contest with the priests?

 God told the prophet to stand on the mountain and wait for him to pass by.
 Elijah didn’t hear God in the strong wind or the earthquake or the fire (1 Kings 19:11–12).
 God’s voice came, not as a loud insistent voice that caused him to fear but as a gentle whisper.
 God reassured Elijah that he wasn’t the only prophet still alive.
 Then he gave Elijah another job to do.